 Going on a safari?
 Here is what you need

 Bring the extensive sun-kissed Savannah grasslands teaming with wildlife into your room.
 Framed photographs of any of the ‘big five game’- the lion, leopard, elephant, rhino, and buffalo is a great idea.
-You can use animal prints on the throw pillows, tablecloths, bedspreads or bedding.
-Preserved stag horns mount on the wall are awesome décor pieces.
+You can also use animal prints on the throw pillows, tablecloths, bedspreads or bedding.
+Lastly, preserved stag horns mount on the wall are awesome décor pieces.

 So feel free to take loads of inspiration from the king of the jungle.